rnoyer/dev-notebook/_sources/html_css_dev/css_02_properties.md

 Different properties will modify box aspect and size.

 - Height and Width: Will change the size of the inner box, its content space.
 - Border : Border can be added and customized.
-It doesn not affect the inside box size;
+It does not affect the inside box size;
 - Padding: Space between content and border
 - Margin: Space between the border and any other content in the wabpage